 Following training and competition, an athlete's glycogen stores are depleted.
-In order to replenish them the athlete needs to consider the speed at which carbohydrate is converted into blood glucose and transported to the muscles.
-The rapid replenishment of glycogen stores is important for the track athlete who has a number of races in a meeting.
-The rise in blood glucose levels is indicated by foods Glycaemic Index (GI) and the faster and higher the blood glucose rises the higher the GI.
+To replenish them, the athlete needs to consider how carbohydrate is converted into blood glucose and transported to the muscles.
+The rapid replenishment of glycogen stores is vital for the track athlete who has many races in a meeting.
+The food Glycaemic Index (GI) indicates the rise in blood glucose levels is characterised by the food's Glycaemic Index (GI), and the faster and higher the blood glucose rises, the higher the GI.
 Studies have shown that consuming high GI carbohydrates (approximately 1grm per kg body) within 2 hours after exercise speeds up the replenishment of glycogen stores and therefore speeds up recovery time.

 The six elements to determine the GI of a food

-Pure protein foods such as meat, fish, poultry and eggs, and pure fats such as oils, butter and margarine, contain no carbohydrate.
+Pure protein foods, such as meat, fish, poultry and eggs, and pure fats, such as oils, butter and margarine, contain no carbohydrates.
 As a result, the effect they have on glucose production is negligible.
 These foods are therefore low Gl.

 The easiest ingredient for our body to convert into glucose is starch.
 When foods are raw, this starch is generally found in hard, compact particles that the body finds hard to break down.
-However, if something disturbs these starch particles (e.g. milling into flour), the body finds it much easier to digest them and they turn into glucose faster.
+However, if something disturbs these starch particles (e.g. milling into flour), the body finds it much easier to digest, turning into glucose faster.

-Fibre slows the time it takes the body to break down a food.
-This is one reason why beans and pulses (which are wrapped in a fibrous shell) have such a low Gl.
+Fibre slows the time it takes the body to break down food.
+One reason beans and pulses (wrapped in a fibrous shell) have such a low Gl.

 There are four main types of sugar, and they raise blood sugar levels at different rates.
-Foods with a high concentration of glucose (such as sports drinks) need no conversion, so they raise blood sugar rapidly.
-Fructose (the sugar in fruit), however, converts slowly; as does lactose which is the main sugar in dairy products.
+Foods with high glucose concentration (such as sports drinks) need no conversion, so they raise blood sugar rapidly.
+However, fructose (the sugar in fruit) converts slowly, as does lactose, the primary sugar in dairy products.
 This gives the majority of foods containing either fructose or lactose a low Gl.
 The fourth sugar, sucrose, has a medium Gl.

-As well as having no effect on glucose itself, fat slows the speed at which food leaves the stomach and reaches the liver, slowing glucose production.
-This is the reason why potato crisps have a lower Gl than most other types of potato.
+Fat slows the speed at which food leaves the stomach and reaches the liver, slowing glucose production.

-Foods can contain acid ingredients - citrus fruits like oranges or lemons are a good example of this.
-The tang they create on your tongue comes from the citric acid they contain.
-Other acidic ingredients include lactic acid in milk products, and added ingredients, such as vinegars, in pickled products, just like fat, acidity slows a food's progress through the system, and therefore slows the rate at which it converts into glucose.
+Foods can contain acid ingredients - citrus fruits like oranges or lemons are a good example.
+The tang they create on your tongue comes from the citric acid they have.
+Other acidic ingredients include lactic acid in milk products and added ingredients, such as vinegar, in pickled products.
+Like fat, acidity slows a food's progress through the system and, therefore, the rate it converts into glucose.

 GI rating for some common carbohydrates

-While GI is a very useful concept, it cannot be taken as the sole predictor of the effects of eating a particular type of carbohydrate.
-That is because blood glucose response is also determined by the amount of food eaten.
-A more reliable rating system is the 'glycaemic load' (GL), which takes account of both the quality (GI value) of a given carbohydrate and the amount consumed, so more accurately predicting its effects on blood sugar.
+While GI is a very beneficial concept, it cannot be taken as the sole predictor of the effects of eating a particular type of carbohydrate.
+That is because blood glucose response is also determined by the amount of food consumed.
+A more reliable rating system is the 'glycaemic load' (GL), which considers both the quality (the GI value) of a given carbohydrate and the amount consumed, more accurately predicting its effects on blood sugar.